 As is often the case in a small city, Cushing doesn't have a public transportation system that people use for their commute.

-Cushing is a somewhat ethnically-diverse city.
+Cushing is a very ethnically-diverse city.
 The people who call Cushing home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cushing residents report their race to be White, followed by Native American.
 Important ancestries of people in Cushing include Irish, English, French , and Scottish.

 The most common language spoken in Cushing is English.
 Other important languages spoken here include Spanish and Native American languages.